Foreign exposure, by Dale Adamson

 NZ Taxation of overseas interests is complex and covered by multiple rules:

 Shares in foreign companies, investments in a foreign unit trust and some foreign life insurance policies may be subject to the FIF (foreign investment fund) rules, which came into effect 1 April 2007.
 Prior to this a taxpayer was only subject to tax on the dividends received.
 Under the FIF rules, there may be taxable income, even though no dividends have been received.
 The majority of Australian listed shares are exempt from the FIF rules.
 There is also an exemption for individuals (not trusts or companies), whose total cost of investments in FIFs did not exceed $50,000 at any time during the year.
 There are various ways of calculating the FIF income and your tax agent will select the method to provide maximum tax advantage.
-Be aware that even though you invest through an investment portfolio such as Craigs, JB Were, Gareth Morgan, a bank portfolio etc, the portfolio may include FIFs.
+Be aware that even though you invest through an investment portfolio such as Craigs, JB Were, NZ Funds, Fisher Funds, a bank portfolio etc, the portfolio may include FIFs.

-In summary, be open with your accountant about your financial affairs and avoid nasty surprises from the IRD.
+In summary, be open with your accountant about your worldwide financial affairs and avoid nasty surprises from the IRD.